bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

 When you press the R button, the Fourier transform is plotted, as in the bottom panel above.

-So :procparam:`rbkg` is the value below which the :demeter:`AUTOBK` algorithm removes Fourier components.
+So :procparam:`rbkg` is the value below which the :demeter:`autobk` algorithm removes Fourier components.
 As you can see, below 1 the
 |chi| (R) function is essentially 0, but above 1 the spectrum is
 non-zero.